-Specification Checklist: Yes No Are the contestants' names, grade, so glider? ( if information is provided or glider with label attached .) - General the 10% Penalty Does the glider contain a feature tha identifiable by a red dot? - General F 10% Penalty Does the glider have the correct amo DQ ls the glider capable of self-sustained propulsion or guidance? -General Ru t, DQ Glider has an easily identifiable fusel General Rule #9 DQ Does the glider use remote controls General Rule #10 DQ Will stored energy be used after the etc.) - General Rule #11 DQ Overall Specification Check Pass Fail Engineering Lab Book Yes No ls this considered an incomplete lab book? (per Engineering Lab Book Guidelines) 20% Penalty Is this considered a missing lab book? (per Engineering Lab Book Guidelines) 50% Penalty + Cannot place Performance Test: Measure to the nearest 2cm (.75in) Distance to Target's Center & Glider's 1st Touch-point w/ ground or other obstruction: Does the Glider have the correct amount of Payload?
-(4) If the launch is disqualifi Mistrial or none please i 1st Launch: Yes / No Disqualified / Mistrial / None 2nd Launch: Yes / No Disqualified / Mistrial / None Reasons for Glider Disqualification(s): Reasons for Launch Mistr isons for Launch Mistrial: Missing Ping Pong balls.
-(See rule #1 under Judging) Glide lider part(s) break-off du er part(s) break-off during flight The glider must be capable of being launched on the launch ramp by the hook and must have an identifiable fuselage, wing, and tail.
-(See rule #1 under Judging) obstacle Hang Time (needed for tiebreaker) Best Launch Distance
+Student Names: Grade: 6 or 7/8 (circle one) School: ı MES A Center: .
+Specification Checklist: Yes No Are the contestants' names, grade, school name, and center clearly visible o glider? (if information is provided on a tie-on label-student MUST launch glider with label attached.) - General Rule #1 the 10% Penalty Does the glider contain a feature that adapts to the launcher adapter or rubl band that is easily identifiable? - General Rule #2 er 10% Penalty Does the glider have the correct amount of ping pong balls (payload)?
+DQ Is the glider capable of self-sustained flight without links to the ground for lift, propulsion or guidance? -General Rule #6 DQ Glider has an easily identifiable fuselage, wing, and tail?
+General Rule #10 DQ Does the glider use remote controls?
+General Rule #11 DQ Will stored energy be used after the initial launch? (thrust, motors, batteries, etc.) - General Rule #12 DQ Overall Specification Check Pass Fail Engineering Lab Book Points Points Scored (25 pt maximum) Performance: Measure to the nearest 2cm (.75in) Distance (Glider's 1st Touch-point w/ ground or other obstruction): Does the Glider have the correct amount Payload?
+(2 ping pong balls) of If the launch is disqualified, considered a Mistrial or none please indicate it below: 1st Launch: Yes / No Disqualified / Mistrial / None 2nd Launch: Yes / No Disqualified / Mistrial / None Reasons for Glider Disqualification(s): Reasons for Launch Mistrial: Missing Ping Pong balls.
+(See General Rule #3) Glider part(s) break-off during flight The glider must be capable of being laud have an identifiable fuselage, wing, and ilider goes outside the bo undary of the obstacle Hang Time (needed for tiebreaker) Best est TEAM Distance 1st Launch Flight Time: Best OVERALL Distance (from same division/grade level) 2nd Launch Flight Time: Performance Ratio (TEAM / OVERALL) = Performance Ratio x 75 = Performance Points - Glider Penalties (0, 10% or 20%) = Engineering Lab Book Submitted: Yes No Teams who do not submit an Engineering Lab Book will NOT be eligible for any awards.
+Performance Points - Glider Penalties + Lab Book Pts = FINAL SCORE